 All subgrade shall be cement modified using a minimum of 10 kilograms of Portland cement per square metre per 150mm of compacted depth.
 The subgrade shall be compacted to 100% Standard Proctor density.
 For separate sidewalks only, the top 150mm of subgrade shall be compacted to 98% Standard Proctor density, at a moisture content not more than three percent (3%) greater, or one percent (1%) under, the optimum moisture content.
 The requirement for cement is to be determined by a geotechnical engineer at the time of construction.
+Additonal requirement for cement is to be determined by a geotechnical engineer at the time of construction.
 The subgrade shall be free from any deflection under heavy loading.
-(See Section VII.K.2 "Proof Rolling of Subgrade").
+(See Section VII.L.2 "Proof Rolling of Subgrade").